Droyßig: Transport

 The railroad Zeitz-Camburg was set aside in 2000.
-Adjacent communities like Droyßig have spoken out on political grounds for a bus (in the whole region bus (in parallel) transport and railway lines to set the agenda), the (very small and often congested) bus service is made public, business and traffic point of view not much longer so portable, it is an association for the promotion of the railway line to be established.
+Adjacent municipalities like Droyßig have spoken out on political grounds for a bus (in the whole region bus (in parallel) transport and railway lines to set the agenda), the (very small and often congested) bus service is made public, business and traffic point of view not much longer so portable, it is an association for the promotion of the railway line to be established.

 Connects to highway 180 to Zeitz and Naumburg (Saale), it is 4 km in a northerly direction.